skulltech/sumit-ghosh.com/_posts/2018-02-26-books-every-startup-founder-should-read.md

   - Lists
 ---

 I wanted to read some books about founding startups, but had no idea which books should they be.
-Natuarally Google came to help.
-Upon compiling books from the first page of Google search results of the query _"Books Startup Founders Should Read"_, what I got is the list below.
-Number of !s against a book indicates the number of times that book came up repeating, so the more the better.
+Naturally, Google came to help.
+Upon compiling books from the first page of Google search results of the query _Books Startup Founders Should Read_, what I got is the list below.

+- __Important__ — Number of !s against a book indicates the number of times that book came up repeating, so the more the better.

 # Books coming up more than once